 The subject of the presentation should pertain to the chemistry of the AGRO Division.
 Topics should relate to pest management chemistry including synthesis, metabolism, regulatory, biotechnology, delivery, risk assessment, resistance, residues, mode of action, fate/behavior/transport, and agronomic practices.
 The AGRO Division is also interested in chemical products made from agricultural commodities and byproducts, including biofuels and the issues surrounding their production.

-Selected undergraduate and graduate students were awarded up to $600 each to help defray costs of attendance to give poster and oral presentations at the 260th ACS National Meeting in San Francisco, CA, on August 16-20, 2020.
+Selected undergraduate and graduate students were awarded up to $600 each to help defray costs of attendance to give poster and oral presentations at the 262nd ACS National Meeting in Atlanta, Georgia, on August 22-26, 2021.
 First, Second, and Third place winners in the poster competition will receive an additional cash award.
 Please see the application form below for more details.